-Reporting procedure of Any adverse reaction to the vaccine should be documented in the infant's record and the infant's GP should be informed. adverse reactions (continued) Written information to be Offer the marketing authorisation holder's patient information leaflet given to patient or carer (PIL) provided with the vaccine.
-For resources in accessible formats and alternative languages, please visit Home - Health Publications.
-Where applicable, inform the individual/parent/carer that the PIL with large print.
-Braille or audio CD can be ordered from the manufacturer (see electronic medicines compendium).
-Immunisation promotional material may be provided as appropriate: • A guide to immunisations for babies up to 13 months of age A guick guide to childhood immunisation for the parents of premature babies Available from: Immunisation - GOV.UK Patient advice and follow Inform parent/carer of possible side effects and their management. up treatment The parent/carer should be advised to seek medical advice in the event of a severe adverse reaction.
-Parents/carers should be advised to promptly report any of the following symptoms indicative of intussusception: severe abdominal pain persistent vomiting bloody stools · abdominal bloating high fever When applicable, advise parent/carer when the subsequent dose is due.
+Reporting procedure of adverse reactions Any adverse reaction to the vaccine should be documented in the infant's record and the infant's GP should be informed. (continued) Written information to be given to patient or carer Offer the marketing authorisation holder's patient information leaflet ( PIL ) provided with the vaccine.
+For resources in accessible formats and alternative languages, please visit Home - Health Publications .
+Where applicable, inform the individual/parent/carer that the PIL with large print, Braille or audio CD can be ordered from the manufacturer (see electronic medicines compendium ).
+Immunisation promotional material may be provided as appropriate: A guide to immunisations for babies up to 13 months of age A guick guide to childhood immunisation for the parents of premature babies Available from: Immunisation - GOV.UK Patient advice and follow Inform parent/carer of possible side effects and their management. up treatment The parent/carer should be advised to seek medical advice in the event of a severe adverse reaction.
+Parents/carers should be advised to promptly report any of the following symptoms indicative of intussusception: severe abdominal pain persistent vomiting bloody stools abdominal bloating high fever When applicable, advise parent/carer when the subsequent dose is due.
 When administration is postponed, advise when the infant should return for immunisation, with due consideration of the infant's age to ensure they will meet the inclusion criteria for rotavirus immunisation.
-Those in close contact with recently vaccinated infants should observe good personal hygiene, for instance wash their hands after changing the infant's nappies and before food preparation or direct contact with the immunocompromised person (see Cautions).
+Those in close contact with recently vaccinated infants should observe good personal hygiene, for instance wash their hands after changing the infant's nappies and before food preparation or direct contact with the immunocompromised person (see Cautions ).
 There are no restrictions on the infant's consumption of food or liquid, either before or after vaccination.
-Special considerations Ensure there is immediate access to adrenaline (epinephrine) 1 in and additional 1000 injection and access to a telephone. information In the event, an infant who inadvertently receives the first dose of rotavirus vaccine at age 15 weeks or older should still receive their second dose at least four weeks later - providing that they will still be under 24 weeks of age at the time.
+Special considerations and additional Ensure there is immediate access to adrenaline (epinephrine) 1 in 1000 injection and access to a telephone. information In the event, an infant who inadvertently receives the first dose of rotavirus vaccine at age 15 weeks or older should still receive their second dose at least four weeks later - providing that they will still be under 24 weeks of age at the time.
 The reason for the 15 week age limit is to minimise a potential risk of intussusception (see adverse below).
-No specific clinical action needs to be taken if the first dose of vaccine is inadvertently given after 15 weeks and zero days of age or if the second dose is given after 24 weeks of age.
-For both situations, immunisers should be reminded of the age restrictions for Rotarix®, even if infants are unable to start or complete the two-dose schedule as a consequence of these restrictions.
+Continued over page No specific clinical action needs to be taken if the first dose of vaccine is inadvertently given after 15 weeks and zero days of age or if the second dose is given after 24 weeks of age.
+For both situations,